5 Important Affiliate Marketing KPIs to Consider

 Conversion Rate (CR)

 Conversion Rate (CR) is defined as the rate at which sales are generated or leads are acquired after a click on an advertisement.
-The CR helps to measure the overall effectiveness of CPA promotional methods, such as banner creative, program offers, and the types of partners who are promoting the campaign or program.
-Additionally, the CR illustrates the efficiency of the user experience on the marketer’s or partner’s websites, indicating everything from how navigable landing pages are, to whether or not the buyer’s journey is working.
+The CR helps to measure the overall effectiveness of CPA promotional methods, such as banner creative, program offers, and the types of affiliate partners who are promoting the campaign or program.
+Additionally, the CR illustrates the efficiency of the user experience on the marketer’s or affiliate partner’s websites, indicating everything from how navigable landing pages are, to whether or not the buyer’s journey is working.

 Average Order Value (AOV)